slegras/EBAI2017/hands-on/hands-on.md

 ### 3 - Functional annotation of the peaks

-We can now annotate the peaks to the closest genes and genomic compartments (introns, exons, promoters, distal regions, etc...)
+We can now assign the peaks to the closest genes and genomic compartments (introns, exons, promoters, distal regions, etc...)
-We need to run the function which annotates the peaks, using the mouse genomic annotation (where are the introns, promoters,...?)
+This is done using the function `annotatePeak` which compares the peak files with the annotation file of the mouse genome.
+This function returns a complex object which contains all this information.

 ```r
 peakAnno.forebrain = annotatePeak(peaks.forebrain, tssRegion=c(-3000, 3000), TxDb=txdb, annoDb="org.Mm.eg.db")
 peakAnno.midbrain = annotatePeak(peaks.midbrain, tssRegion=c(-3000, 3000), TxDb=txdb, annoDb="org.Mm.eg.db")
 peakAnno.limb = annotatePeak(peaks.limb, tssRegion=c(-3000, 3000), TxDb=txdb, annoDb="org.Mm.eg.db")
 ```

+#### genomic localization

 We can now analyze more in details the localization of the peaks (introns, exons, promoters, distal regions,...)

 ```r